MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Methodology

 In contrast to memory, the taxonomy of user feedback is not well explored in existing LLM literature.
 While the word ``feedback'' is not new for LLM, most existing works use it as a general term for training and testing reward rather than user behavior signals collected in LLM services~\citep{ouyang2022training}.
-Inspired by user studies in IR~\citep{shen2005feedback,WHITE2006166}, we categorize user feedback for LLMsys into two types: \textit{Explicit feedback} and \textit{Implicit Feedback}.
+Inspired by user studies in IR~\citep{shen2005feedback,WHITE2006166}, we categorize user feedback for LLMsys into two types: \textit{Explicit Feedback} and \textit{Implicit Feedback}.
 Explicit feedback refers to user behaviors that directly reflect the quality of the LLMsys's output.
-For example, a user may conduct multi-turn conversations with a LLMsys by directly telling it what's wrong with its output and how to fix it, which we refer to as \textit{verbose} feedback.
+For example, a user may conduct multi-turn conversations with a LLMsys by directly telling it what's wrong with its output and how to fix it, which we refer to as \textit{verbal} feedback.
 A user may also tell the system whether its response is satisfying by simply clicking the ``like'' or ``dislike'' button widely provided in chatbot user interfaces, which we refer to as \textit{action} feedback.
+An example can be found in Figure~\ref{fig:taxonomy_example}.
 In contrast, implicit feedback denotes user behavior actions generated during the use of LLM services, but not for the purpose of judging the quality of LLM responses.
 Examples include clicking the ``copy'' button, closing a session after seeing the response, or starting a new session with a similar but refined prompt.
 These behaviors could be useful for optimizing the system, but may contain noise and need significant analysis in order to extract reliable reward signals.
 Based on this taxonomy, we analyze and categorize existing benchmarks on LLM agent and memory in Table~\ref{tab:benchmarks}.
 To the best of our knowledge, MemoryBench is the first benchmark that provides all types of memory and feedback data.
 Also, previous benchmarks mainly focus on testing LLMsys on answering factual questions where the answers can be extracted from the given context (i.e., the \textit{corpus}), which are essentially reading comprehension tasks with long input and short output.
 In contrast, in MemoryBench, we include diverse tasks from multiple domains that have various lengths of input and output (details in \ref{app:data}).
-These make MemoryBench a unique resource to evaluate the continual learning ability of LLMsys.